apm1467/videocr/README.md

 ```
 Write subtitles to `file_path`.
 If the file does not exist, it will be created automatically.

-## Adjustable Parameters
+### Parameters

 - `lang`

   Language of the subtitles in the video.
+Besides `eng` for English, all language codes on [this page](https://github.com/tesseract-ocr/tessdata_best/tree/master/script) are supported.

 - `time_start` and `time_end`